 I’m using Mondays to clear out my inbox.
-This week’s question comes from a fellow creative.
+This week’s question comes from a fellow creative wanting to know where I find the vintage clipart I use in my devotional journals and free printables.
 I’ve gotten enough similar requests for information over the years that I decided to publish my response here, in case other readers may be interested, as well:

 I love the vintage graphics. would you mind sharing where you got them from?
 I would like to make my own printables.

 I’m happy to share, Anita.
 The majority of the graphics I use come from one or more of the following five sources: